 Not necessarily a local seo strategy, having a mobile optimized website is critical to ensuring your business shows up in the search engine results.
 With Google now indexing all websites using the Mobile First Index, your website must provide a quality user experience on mobile.
 If not, your website could be removed from the index.

 Most people search for a local business or local service while they’re on the go using a mobile device.
 Hopefully your website is already mobile-friendly or “responsive,” so your potential customers can get information about your business quickly and easily.

-Google has also indicated page load speed times as a very important ranking factor.
+- Google has also indicated page load speed times as a very important ranking factor.
 If your site loads slowly, your ranking will drop.
-Google is pushing for AMP (accelerated mobile pages) which enables websites to load quickly.
 This is essential for improving readability and user experience, both of which have a major influence in Google’s algorithm.

 Mobile optimization plays a huge role in local SEO and a well designed responsive website provides a better user experience.
 Make yours clean and simple with easy to find local information.